Castle Street Methodist Church

 Castle Street Methodist Church is a Methodist church located on Castle Street, Cambridge, England.

 Castle Street is one of thirteen churches in the Cambridge Methodist Circuit.

-It is a working church with a morning service each Sunday, and an evening service on all but the third Sunday in the month.
-There are 63 members and the minister is The Revd Alison Walker.
+It is a working church with a morning service each Sunday at 10:00, and an evening service on the second Sunday of the month.
+There are 63 members and the minister is The Revd J Pathmaraja.

 Building history

 The first church on the site was converted from a cottage by Primitive Methodists.
 The first purpose-built chapel constructed in 1823, then rebuilt in 1841 and in 1863.
 A completely new building, designed by Augustus Frederic Scott was built in 1914 and gained Grade II listed status in 2003.

 In 2010 it underwent a major refurbishment which included improved accessibility, sound system and a new organ console, though with the original 1929 Binns organ being retained.

 Partnership

 It is a member of the 'Church at Castle' ecumenical partnership with St Augustine's, St Giles' (Anglican), St Luke's (Anglican/URC) and St Peter's.